awstrainingcenter/aws-python-code/README.md

 Default output format [None]: json
 ```
 Boto requires your AWS credentials to talk to AWS.
 Boto looks for  your credentials in some pre-defined locations as below:
-- In ~/.aws/credentails file.
+- In ~/.aws/credentails or ~/.aws/config file.
 This is configured automatically if you configure AWS CLI as shown above.
-- Environment variables: AWS_ACCESS_KEY and AWS_SECRET_ACCESS_KEY
+- Environment variables: AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY

-You can either create this credential file or set the access/secret environment variable in .profile or .bash_profile or windows environment variables.
+For more options, refer this: [Boto credentials configurations](http://boto3.readthedocs.io/en/latest/guide/configuration.html)